drfuzzi/INF2009_SoundAnalytics/README.md

   arecord --duration=10 test.wav
   aplay test.wav
   ```
+- Don't delete the .wav file as that will be used later for feature extraction

 **4. Introduction to Sound Processing with Python (20 minutes)**
 - Installing necessary Python libraries (may need additional libraries if not preinstalled with default python):